 As I browsed through the Lee Valley website in search of a blast gate for a wide belt sander, I was drawn to their hand planes.
 Before I knew what was happening, I had placed a Low Angle Jack Plane and a copy of “The Anarchists Tool Chest” in my shopping cart.

 When the order arrived, I tossed the blast gate aside and pulled the shiny new plane from it’s box.
-It worked beautifully, but my trusty assembly table had no way to hold the work.
+After an initial struggle, and the realization I was going to need some sharpening gear, I was able to take my first shaving.
+But my trusty assembly table had no way to hold the work.
 I took the book home and devoured it.
 I read the section on work-holding several times and began planning to build my first real workbench, a Roubo!
 I bought a book about workbenches, and started reading every woodworking book or blog I could find.
 I was excited about woodworking again.

 Then I hit a road block.
 Despite a shop full of big machines and all my years of experience, I was completely overwhelmed at the thought of building such a massive project which required such precise joinery.
 I just didn’t have the skills.
 So I grabbed a last minute spot in a class… “Build a Campaign Chest with Christopher Schwarz”.